 Data Stewardship Wizard

 The Data Stewardship Wizard was created by DTL (Rob Hooft) in collaboration with colleagues from the Czech ELIXIR node.
 It converts a lengthy data management questionnaire into an effective flowchart, saving you research time and money, and enhancing the quality of your data management plan.
+Spend a little bit more time planning, and save a lot of time during the project.

 Please contact Rob Hooft if you have a question about the Data Stewardship Wizard.